cs-icon.svg

 2. Select the Enable Live Preview checkbox.

-3. Now, select a preview environment and preview URL for previewing live content of your website.
+3. Now, select a Default Preview Environment for previewing the live content of your website.
 Finally, Save your settings.

 This completes your live preview set up.
 Now, you can deploy the website using Vercel.